 The Main Problem Facing Real Estate Agents

-A fair assessment is about 75% of the agents, or 3 out of every 4 agents, don't have enough experience and will probably never gain enough experience to develop themselves into the professionals they should become.
+A fair assessment is about 3 out of every 4 agents don't have enough experience and will probably never gain enough experience to develop themselves into the professionals they should become.
 There is no school like the school of hard knocks, and most agents learn on the job.
-The Realtor associations offer webinars and seminars for agents, but still the information has to be retained by the agent and delivered by a credible source to be viable.
+The Realtor associations offer webinars and seminars for agents, but still, the information has to be retained by the agent and delivered by a credible source to be viable.
 Seminar speakers are not required to be licensed to deliver seminars, although some are able to obtain credentials to offer continuing education credits to agents.

 There is a huge turnover in the real estate industry.
 Industry statistics show the number of active real estate agents falls and rises with the economy.
 When times are good and consumers are optimistic, the number of active real estate agents rises, so even though a large number might not renew their licenses, a fresh batch of newly licensed agents fills that void.
 The 2007 mortgage meltdown sent many agents running for the hills.

 Where Do Real Estate Agents Come From?

 The majority of real estate agents come from other walks of life, other professions.
 Few start out fresh from college desiring to become a real estate agent.
 It's generally an industry they later fall into because, quite frankly, the other options available to a professional of a certain age can be very limited.
 They are former grade school teachers, dental hygienists, hairdressers, police officers, nurses, taxi drivers, scientists, lawyers, photographers, small business owners, personal assistants, receptionists, newspaper reporters, and more.

 Skilled and unskilled.
 Educated and uneducated.

 Many are misfits.
 People who don't fit into any other kind of profession.
 People who buck tradition and are rebels.
 People who mistrust authority.